JamesSkemp/words/content/post/review-of-the-gospel-according-to-philip-k-dick.md

 +++
-title = "Review of The Gospel According to Philip K. Dick" summary = "Review of the documentary The Gospel According to Philip K. Dick." draft = false comments = true date = "2007-10-28T20:40:00-05:00"
+title = "Review of The Gospel According to Philip K. Dick" description = "Review of the documentary The Gospel According to Philip K. Dick." draft = false comments = true date = "2007-10-28T20:40:00-05:00"